Education and Workforce Development

 Pathway Partners initiatives connect the business community with education providers and students in developing Cleveland’s future workforce.

-This college and workforce readiness effort is a foundational link in our local talent pipeline and a centerpiece in a revitalized GCP workforce development agenda.
+This college and workforce readiness effort is a foundational link in our local talent pipeline and a centerpiece in GCP's workforce development agenda.

 It connects the goals of True2U, the Academies of Cleveland and GCP Internship Central and continues and deepens the GCP’s support of The Cleveland Plan.